-2) Dominguez Channel and Torrance Lateral Wet-Weather Final WLAs
+2) Dominguez Channel and Torrance Lateral Wet-Weather Final Waste Load Allocations

-This TMDL assigns wet-weather final concentration-based WLAs for copper, lead, and zinc to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into the Dominguez Channel (above Vermont Avenue).
+This TMDL assigns wet-weather final concentration-based waste load allocations for copper, lead, and zinc to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into the Dominguez Channel (above Vermont Avenue).

-Exxon Mobil Torrance Refinery and “all other dischargers” are assigned concentration-based WLAs of copper, lead, and zinc equal to the sediment targets to be met at the construction site’s discharge location(s) for dischargers into the Dominguez Channel and Torrance Lateral, shown in Table 57 below.
+Exxon Mobil Torrance Refinery and “all other dischargers” are assigned concentration-based waste load allocations of copper, lead, and zinc equal to the sediment targets to be met at the construction site’s discharge location(s) for discharges into the Dominguez Channel and Torrance Lateral, shown in Table 57 below.
 Responsible Dischargers are assumed to be included in the “all other dischargers” definition.
-The concentration-based WLAs are translated into NELs.
-However, the NELs are not immediately effective because the compliance deadline for attaining the WLA for dischargers into Dominguez Channel and Torrance Lateral is beyond this General Permit’s term.
+The concentration-based waste load allocations are translated into numeric effluent limitations.
+However, the numeric effluent limitations are not immediately effective because the compliance deadline for attaining the waste load allocation for dischargers into Dominguez Channel and Torrance Lateral is beyond this General Permit’s term.

-Table 57 – Dominguez Channel and Torrance Lateral Final WLA
+Table 57 – Dominguez Channel and Torrance Lateral Final Waste Load Allocation